 A minimally invasive mitral valve replacement is a procedure to replace a poorly working

 mitral valve with an artificial valve without the need for open heart surgery.
-The
+It's

-surgery is called “minimally invasive” because it uses a single small incision and
+called minimally invasive because it uses a single small cut (incision) and special

-specialized instruments rather than a larger incision for the traditional open repair.
+tools rather than a larger incision for the traditional open repair.
+This may lead

 The heart has 4 valves.
 These valves help blood flow through the heart and out to

 the body by promoting forward flow and preventing backflow.
-The mitral valve lies
+The mitral valve is between

-between the two chambers of the heart on the left side.
-These two chambers are the
+the 2 chambers of the heart on the left side.
+These 2 chambers are the left atrium

-left atrium and the left ventricle.
-The valve allows blood to flow from the left atrium
+and the left ventricle.
+The valve allows blood to flow from the left atrium to the

-to the left ventricle in the heart.
-An artificial valve may be used to replace your
+left ventricle in the heart.
+An artificial valve may be used to replace your poorly

-poorly working mitral valve.
-This will make sure that blood can flow into the left
+working mitral valve.
+This will make sure that blood can flow into the left ventricle

-ventricle and then flow out to the body normally, without putting extra stress on
+and then flow out to the body normally.
+It does this without putting extra stress

 Why might I need a minimally invasive mitral valve replacement?

-If the mitral valve is working poorly, you may need it repaired or replaced.
-Repair
+If the mitral valve isn't working well, you may need it fixed or replaced.
+Fixing

-of the mitral valve is often possible.
-However, sometimes replacement is necessary.
+the mitral valve is often possible.
+But sometimes it must be replaced.